Humane Geese Removal and Relocation

 Geese are particularly aggressive during breeding and nesting season.
 Their behavior can cause problems around businesses when geese attack workers and customers as they come and go.

-Most of the problems will occur around March and continue through June during the goose nesting period.
+Most goose problems will occur around March and continue through June during the goose nesting period.
 Breeding pairs begin nesting in late February and March.
 The laying of goose eggs begins soon after nest construction is complete.
 Female Canadian geese can lay one egg every day or so.
-With a average clutch size of five.
+With an average clutch size of five.
 Incubation of eggs begins after the last egg is laid and lasts 28 days.
 After hatching, goslings are incapable of flight for about 70 days.
 Adult geese will also molt their flight feathers near the end of June, rendering them flightless for 15 to 20 days.
-This is the best time to “round up” and remove nuisance geese from problem areas.
+This is the best time to "round up" and remove nuisance geese from problem areas.

-® American Animal Control, LLC and its goose removal associates will team up together during this time to remove the nuisance geese from the properties of homeowners, homeowner associations, lake property owner associations, apartment complex retention ponds, and golf courses.
+American Animal Control® LLC and its goose removal associates will team up together during this time to remove the nuisance geese from the properties of homeowners, homeowner associations, lake property owner associations, apartment complex retention ponds, and golf courses.
 Time is very essential.
 Goose removal can only be done during the goose molting period.
 Call us if you would like to discuss our goose removal procedures and pricing.
 877-264-3638